wenjun95/wenjun95.github.io/index.md

 [//]: # (**Recent News**)

+* May.
+2023: Two papers accepted by ACM SIGKDD'23.
+* Mar.
+2023: Co-authored paper accepted by IEEE Transactions on Big Data.
 * Aug.
 2022: Co-authored paper accepted by ACM SIGSPATIAL 2022.
 * Aug.
 2022: Co-authored paper accepted by ACM CIKM 2022.
 * May.
 2022: 1 paper accepted by ACM SIGKDD'22.